sborrazas/dotfiles/README.md

-# Provision OSX with Ansible
+# Provision local machine with Ansible

-*Template for prosvisioning local OSX machine for web apps development*
+*Template for provisioning local OSX/Ubuntu machine for software development*

-This is inspired by [@roolo's provisioning scripts](roolo/provision-ansible).

 ## Previous steps

 * Go to "Sharing" and change the machine's name.
 * Update the `group_vars/all.yml` accordingly.

-## Local provision
+## OSX Local provision

 * Install latest Xcode from App Store.
 * Make sure latest command line tools are installed (run